 Department of Civil, Construction & Environmental Engineering

-The Department of Civil, Construction & Environmental Engineering (CCEE) at the University of New Mexico (UNM) invites applications for a tenure-track Assistant Professor position in Transportation Engineering to join our growing department starting Fall 2022.
+The Department of Civil, Construction & Environmental Engineering (CCEE) at the University of New Mexico (UNM) invites applications for a tenure-track Assistant Professor position in Computational Mechanics to join our growing department starting Fall 2023.

-The CCEE Department has a vision for unprecedented growth in research and education over the next 10 years that includes an aggressive search and hire of the future leader in civil, construction, and environmental engineering.
-The successful candidate will contribute to the research and teaching mission of the Department, which currently has 18 faculty members, several research professors, 250 undergraduate students, and 85 graduate students.
-The Department generates an average of $6.0 million in annual research expenditures.
-The Department is housed in the Centennial Engineering Center, which was built in 2008 and contains state-of-the-art civil engineering laboratories.
-The Department research centers include the New Mexico Local Technical Assistance Program (LTAP) center, a regional University Transportation Center (UTC), the Center for Water and the Environment, and the UNM Resilience Institute, and a regional University Transportation Center (UTC).
+The CCEE Department has a vision for unprecedented growth in research and education over the next 10 years that includes an aggressive search and hire of the future leaders in civil, construction, and environmental engineering.
+The successful candidate will contribute to the research and teaching mission of the Department, which currently has 18 faculty members, several research professors, 230 undergraduate students, and 76 graduate students.
+The Department generates over $7.0 million in annual research expenditures.
+The Department is housed in the Centennial Engineering Center contains state-of-the-art civil engineering laboratories.
+The Department research centers include Dana Wood Materials and Structures Lab, the Center for Water and the Environment, the UNM Resilience Institute, and a regional University Transportation Center (UTC).
 The University of New Mexico also enjoys close collaborations with area research laboratories such as Sandia National Laboratories, Los Alamos National Laboratory, and the Air Force Research Lab.

-Candidates with track record and background in the field of Transportation Engineering are invited to apply.
+Candidates with track record and background in the field of Computational Mechanics are invited to apply.
 Areas of interest include but not limited to computational mechanics in the areas of geomechanics, fluid dynamics, biomechanics, structural mechanics, probabilistic mechanics, poromechanics, composite mechanics, and/or finite element modeling.

 To qualify, candidates must have a PhD in civil engineering, or a field closely related to the above focus area by the appointment date.
-Applicants will be evaluated on these preferred qualifications: (1) their ability to develop an externally funded research program in one or more of the focus areas described above that complements existing Department strengths and leads to collaboration inside and outside the Department; (2) their commitment to undergraduate and graduate education and ability to teach core transportation engineering courses including engineering surveying; (3) a demonstrated commitment to diversity, equity, inclusion, student success, and working broadly with diverse communities; and (4) registration as a Professional Engineer (PE) or completion of the Fundamentals of Engineering Examination (FE) with plans to pursue PE registration.
+Applicants will be evaluated on these preferred qualifications: (1) their ability to develop an externally funded research program in one of the focus areas described above and that complements existing Department strengths and leads to collaboration inside and outside the Department; (2) their commitment to undergraduate and graduate education and ability to teach core Structural Engineering courses including Structural Analysis and Finite Element Methods; (3) a demonstrated commitment to diversity, equity, inclusion, student success, and working broadly with diverse communities; and (4) registration as a Professional Engineer (PE) or completion of the Fundamentals of Engineering Examination (FE) with plans to pursue PE registration.

-The University of New Mexico is the premier research university in the state of New Mexico, as well as a Carnegie R1: a doctoral university, very high research activity, and a federally designated Hispanic Serving Institution.
+The University of New Mexico is the premier research university in the state of New Mexico, as well as a Carnegie R1 Highest Research Activity Institution and a federally designated Hispanic Serving Institution.
 The UNM School of Engineering is partnering with ADVANCE at UNM, an NSF Institutional Transformation grant, to help recruit and retain an excellent and diverse faculty.

 The University is located in Albuquerque, New Mexico, an ethnically diverse metropolitan area (population about 900,000 residents) that is listed as one of the best small cities in the U.S. by National Geographic Traveler.
 The city has a rich culture and a location offering unparalleled opportunities for outdoor adventure.
 The University is located within one hour of Santa Fe, three hours of Taos, and within minutes of the Sandia and Manzano mountain ranges, which offer great opportunities for hiking, biking, rock climbing, skiing, and other outdoor activities.